awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ## Creating an OTA Update<a name="create-ota-update"></a>

-Use the `create-ota-update` CLI command to create an OTA update job:
+Use the create\-ota\-update CLI command to create an OTA update job:

 ```
 aws iot create-ota-update \